anapeksha/mui-spfx-controls/README.md

 ## Development

-If you want to contribute or modify the library, you can follow these steps:
+If you want to contribute to the library, you can follow these steps:

 Clone the repository: